SESMG/SESMG/docs/manual/GUI.rst

 References
 ==========
-[1] Klemm C. *Model-based runtime optimization for a spatially high-resolution mixed-used multi-energy system model*, unpublished at the time of publication of this documentation, 2022.
+[1] Klemm C. *Model-based run-time and memory optimization for a mixed-used multi-energy system model with high spatial resolution*, unpublished at the time of publication of this documentation, 2022.